HKU station: Exits

-Operational Challenges
+Operational challenges

 Elevator congestion

 During peak hours, the lifts are unable to handle the sheer volume of passengers.
 As the two exits connected to The University of Hong Kong main campus, long queues develop at exits A1 and A2 during peak hours due to large passenger flow from the student population.
 In response to the significant congestion issue, the Information Technology Services of the University of Hong Kong has introduced the "MTR Queuing Condition" feature on the HKU App.
 It delivers real-time queuing status between the University Street and MTR HKU Station Exit A2.
 This has made real-time queuing status accessible to users, allowing them to plan their commutes.

 2019-2020 Hong Kong Protests

 In the series of local demonstrations from 2019 to 2020, facilities of more than 20 MTR stations were vandalised, including the HKU Station.
-The lifts serving Exit C1 have been propped open and damaged.
+The lifts serving Exit C1 were propped open and damaged.
 Protesters also installed roadblocks at the campus entrances at Exits A1, A2 and C1 to prevent police from entering.

 The MTR Corporation strongly condemned vandalism.
 On November 13, it announced that the HKU Station would close at 8pm.